 Where to see Madagascar's Weird and Wonderful Wildlife

 The ‘gremlin’ of Madagascar’s forests and largest of all nocturnal primates, the Aye-aye essentially fills the niche occupied on continents by woodpeckers.
 It is arguably the only primate known to use echolocation in search of food.
-Although the size of an overgrown house cat, it is difficult to spot in the wild.
-The best place in which to seek it is Le Palmarium in the eastern lowlands, where some have been released onto a wooded island.
+Although the size of an overgrown house cat, it is furtive and usually difficult to spot in the wild.
+The best place in which to seek it is at Le Palmarium in the eastern lowlands, where some have been released onto a wooded island and are well habituated to human presence.

 The rarely seen Spear-nosed or Twig-mimic snakes of the genus Langaha